Does Homeowners Insurance Cover Earthquakes?

 Raised foundations, or homes built on sandy soil like loam instead of clay or rock, give a home elasticity.
 This means your premium will be lower.

-Making your home safe for earthquakes.
+You are making your home safe from earthquakes.

 If you stabilize your home to circumvent the chance of damage from an earthquake, you'll pay less.

-A few examples include bolting your home to its foundation, bracing the chimney and water heater, installing automatic gas shut-off valves, and using plywood to make crippled walls stronger.
+Examples include bolting your home to its foundation, bracing the chimney and water heater, installing automatic gas shut-off valves, and using plywood to make crippled walls stronger.

 Are There Ways to Lower Your Earthquake Insurance Rate?

-Just like homeowners insurance, you should check with your home insurer to see if it offers any discounts that can lower your rate.
+Like homeowners insurance, you should check with your home insurer to see if it offers any discounts that can lower your rate.

-If you own a newer home, your rate will already be low since it’s built up to code.
+If you own a newer home, your rate will be low since it's built up to code.

 Should Renters Purchase Earthquake Insurance?